-The purpose of humanitarian aid is to save the lives, health and fulfill the basic needs of people who have been affected by a natural disaster or war, or who suffer from instability in their country.
-We are helping to alleviate the consequences of the recent conflict in Iraq and the situation of refugees in Zambia.
+The purpose of humanitarian aid is to save the lives, health and fulfil the basic needs of people who have been affected by a natural disaster or war, or who suffer from instability in their country.
+At the same time, we provides victims of disasters with psychological and material support and help them to cut loose.

 Iraq's recent history has been strongly influenced by armed conflict, sectarian violence and the volatile political situation.